acao780/Making-Journey/journal-pages/week-07.md

 [← Back to Home](../index.md)

-## Introduction
-This learning log documents my progress for Week 7 of the Data-Driven Visualization project course.
-The second phase of this course focuses on data-driven visualization projects, where I am required to continue documenting my work on my GitHub Pages website.
-This includes recording experimental processes, technical learning, concept development, and participating in peer review and exchange activities.

 ## 1. Concept Sketch
 ### Activity Description
 In this concept sketching session, I was tasked with further developing my concept sketches using drawings and annotations to think through my project.
 I displayed my sketches on my laptop screen and walked around the room, leaving sticky note comments on other students' work.
 For each sketch I viewed, I was required to leave at least one observation (what I noticed about the work) and one question (something I was curious about or uncertain about).